Hi, my name is Kaoru Nakahara. I organize and host theWorld Reads for Children (WRC) and the World Shares Child-rearing Experiencesprojects.

 It is my wish that all the children and parents who participate in the event will celebrate diversity and be inspired by a role model like you as you represent the beacon of mutual respect and understanding between Japan and your country.

-This is also a great opportunity for your company to directly communicate with Japanese families and promote your products and services.
+This is also a great opportunity for your embassy, company, or group to directly communicate with families and promote your products and services.
 I hope you will find the time out of your busy schedule and make their day a memorable one!

 1. SHOW & TELL